k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 When integrated with AWS, instead of generating a master key, it calls the AWS KMS to get an encrypted data key.
 When integrated with GCP or KMIP KMS, it generates a data key and calls the KMS to encrypt and seal it.
 Then, Fabric treats the *encrypted* data key as its master key.

-To encrypt or decrypt data, each Fabric node, upon going live, retrieves the stored Fabric master key, which is actually the encrypted data key, and calls the KMS to decrypt or unseal it.
+To encrypt or decrypt data, each Fabric node, upon going live, retrieves the stored Fabric master key, which is the encrypted data key, and calls the KMS to decrypt or unseal it.
 Having the data in its clear, plain form, Fabric can encrypt and decrypt data.

 #### Setup